tdody/tdody.github.io/README.md

 ## TO DO:
 **Posts**
-  - Road to Deep Learning 2/3
   - Road to Deep Learning 3/3
   - MNIST
   - CNN
   - RNN

 **Projects**
- - Titanic
  - MNIST
  - Housing
  - Forests